-When they have to make a snap judgment on their own, people trust them and are confident that their leader’s choices will be sound, and that they will have all of their best interests in mind.
+When they have to make a snap judgment on their own, people trust them and are confident that their leader’s choices will be sound and have all of their best interests in mind.

 Here Is a Great Example

-When tough decisions come along, your track record will speak for itself, and your team members will trust you.
+Your track record will speak for itself when tough decisions come along, and your team members will trust you.
 This aspect of leadership was verified by an employee at one of our client companies who confided in us about his team’s manager, Dean.

 The employee told us that he knew if Dean had to make a decision on the team’s behalf, it would be a good one because he was constantly interacting with them and was well aware of their opinions and preferences.
-There was trust there, and so while the employees knew that Dean would ask for their input whenever possible, they also knew that when he didn’t ask them, they would still support his decisions.
+There was trust there, so while the employees knew that Dean would ask for their input whenever possible, they also knew that they would still support his decisions when he didn’t ask them.

-Effective leaders are able to handle decisions in such a way that employees never feel devalued or left out, even when they are not directly involved in a decision’s outcome.
-This is a testament to the solid relationship between leader and employees.
+Effective leaders can handle decisions so that employees never feel devalued or left out, even when they are not directly involved in a decision’s outcome.
+This is a testament to the solid relationship between leaders and employees.

 When it comes to making decisions, a leader can be decisive without being autocratic.

-Times when leaders have to step up and make decisions on their own include the following scenarios:
+When leaders have to step up and make decisions on their own, including the following scenarios:

 When “corporate” hands down a mandate, it simply has to be done.
-Whether it agrees with your leadership style or not, when the President of the company (who might be a reactive manager) says, “Get it done!”, you get it done.
+Whether it agrees with your leadership style or not, when the company president (who might be a reactive manager) says, “Get it done!” you get it done.

 It’s our job to carry out the decision and communicate it to our team (without saying “I don’t agree”), and we do so with integrity.

 A customer calls and needs a shipment by Monday.
-A client company pulls out of its contract, creating a need to rearrange your production schedule.
-Whatever the issue is, you have to face it yourself, right away, and do what’s best for the company and for your employees.
+A client company pulls out its contract, creating a need to rearrange your production schedule.
+Whatever the issue is, you have to face it yourself and do what’s best for the company and your employees.

-The most important part is that you communicate the change to your team members in as timely a manner as possible, and work with them to make the changes happen.
+The most important part is that you communicate the change to your team members as timely as possible and work with them to make the changes happen.

-If a faulty piece of equipment needs to be changed, or if a bin of material needs emptying, this isn’t the time for collaboration.
+If a faulty piece of equipment needs to be changed or a bin of material needs emptying, this isn’t the time for collaboration.
 Instead, assign people to the tasks and thank them for helping to keep the workplace safe.